Dear Book Friend,

 If you prefer to use MS Word, Jami Gold has a wonderful step-by-step tutorial for combining Comments into one document for easier consumption.
 This compilation can illuminate patterns and highlight issues of particular concern.

-BFF Editing has a curated list of questions and prompts for beta readers to help them order their thoughts and direct their comments.
+BFF Editing has curated a list of questions and prompts for beta readers to help them order their thoughts and direct their comments.

-For this resource plus a sample letter of instruction for your beta readers which can be adapted to suit your needs, fill out the Contact form.
+Request this resource plus a sample letter of instruction for your beta readers which can be adapted to suit your needs in the Contact form.
+For professional beta reading feedback, consider hiring me for an Alpha Assessment, Basic Beta Read, or Beta Plus service.

-For this resource plus a sample letter of instruction for your beta readers which can be adapted to suit your needs, fill out the Contact form.
+Request this resource plus a sample letter of instruction for your beta readers which can be adapted to suit your needs in the Contact form.
+For professional beta reading feedback, consider hiring me for an Alpha Assessment, Basic Beta Read, or Beta Plus service.

-(Special thanks to author/editor/blogger Jami Gold, to author/editor Laurel Garver, to author Anna Hecker, and to editor/coach Amber Helt for their insights and suggestions.)
+Special thanks to author/editor/blogger Jami Gold, to author/editor Laurel Garver, to author Anna Hecker, and to editor/coach Amber Helt for their insights and suggestions.

 Proudly powered by Weebly